FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 Yes or no?

-Bro, it'd be like the this nigga, man.
+They'd be like, this nigga, man.

-And then he wonders why people don't want to be on the the people don't like left-wing content anymore.
+And then he wonders why people don't want to be on the people don't like left-wing content anymore.

 Sky, bro.

-Like nigga.
+Like, nigga.

 What do you expect?